Understanding Homelessness in Dallas

 Ranks #5 among metropolitan cities for charitable giving

-However, Dallas also has the HIGHEST child poverty rate in the country among cities with more than 1 million people.
+However, Dallas also has the one of the highest child poverty rates in the country among cities with more than 1 million people.
 30% of Dallas children grow up in poverty, or two of every five children.
 There are many reasons for family homelessness, but the NUMBER ONE reason is POVERTY.

 The Effects of Homelessness on Children